Genomon-Project/paplot-doc/data_qc.rst

   title_y = Average of depth

   # Items for the stacked bargraph
-  # In this example, only one item is used, and the graph is displayed as non-stacked bargraph
+  # In this example, only one item is used and the graph is displayed as non-stacked bargraph
   stack1 = {key1}

   # Color and legend of the graph